-INSTRUCTION NO

-The mere fact an accident occurred or that a party was injured does not mean a party

-was negligent or at fault.
+INSTRUCTION NO The mere fact an accident occurred does not mean a party was negligent or at fault.
+Iowa Civil Jury Instruction No. 700.8.
+[Modified] Towa Civil sary instruction 100.
+700.0.
+[Wouthed] 18

-INSTRUCTION NO The fact the Defendant is a company should not affect your decision.
-All person are equal before the law, and companies, whether large or small, are entitled to the same fair and conscientious consideration by you as any other person. equal before the law, and companies, whether large or small, are entitled to the same fair and conscientious consideration by you as any other person.
+INSTRUCTION NO The fact the Defendant is a corporation should not affect your decision.
+All person are equal before the law, and corporations, whether large or small, are entitled to the same fair and conscientious consideration by you as any other person.
+Iowa Civil Jury Ins.
+100.20